sesame-project/simulationBasedTesting/documentation/INSTALL-linux.md

-# Installing the testing platform for Linux with KUKA/TTS use case
+# Installing the testing platform for Linux

 These instructions are designed for Ubuntu Linux (tested on Ubuntu 18.04 and 20.04), but may work on later Ubuntu releases: